z-tariq/scenarios-2/Golang for loop Test Z1/scenario.md

-title: Golang for loop Test Zarnish
+title: Golang for loop Test Z1
 description: Learn how Golang loops works and how it's different from other programming languages.
 time: 10 minutes